 Subdivision (b) is drawn in part from 1981 Model State APA § 4-101(a).
 The provision lists situations in which an agency may issue a decision without first conducting an adjudicative proceeding.
 For example, a law enforcement officer may, without first conducting an adjudicative proceeding, issue a "ticket" that will lead to a proceeding before an agency or court.
 Likewise, an agency may issue a notice of commencement of proceeding under this division without first conducting a proceeding to decide whether to issue the pleading.
-See, e.g., Sections 642.210 (initiation by agency) and 610.290 ("notice of commencement of proceeding" defined).
+See, e.g., Sections 642.210 (initiation by agency), 610.410 ("notice of commencement of proceeding" defined).
+Nothing in this subdivision implies that this division applies in a proceeding in which a hearing is not statutorily or constitutionally required.
+Section 631.010 (application to constitutionally and statutorily required hearings).

-Subdivision (c) is subject to Section 646.210 (settlement) in the case of a formal hearing procedure.
+Subdivision (c) is subject to Section 646.210 (settlement).